 Key Findings

-Sales and Profits: 16% of firms reported an increase in sales, slightly down from last quarter (17%).
-61% expect profits to increase in the year ahead, a small decrease from the last few months (63%).
-3% expect profits to decrease, remaining consistent with previous levels (3%).
-The sectors most optimistic about profitability increases are DCTs, Business, Financial & Professional Services, and Manufacturing
+Sales and Profits: 13% (vs 14%) of firms reported an increase in sales.
+49% (vs 54%) expect profits to increase in the year ahead.
+4% (vs 3%) expect profits to decrease.
+The sectors most optimistic about future profitability are DCTs, Manufacturing, and Business Financial & Professional Services; and lower expectations in Engineering, Construction and Green Tech.

-Trade: 21% of firms (vs 20%) currently export goods or services, and 14% are expanding into new markets, a trend particularly notable in the DCTs and Manufacturing sectors, with lower activity reported in other sectors.
-Additionally, 11% of firms engaged in overseas trade are looking to expand in their current markets, consistent with previous data.
+Trade: 21% of firms (unchanged) currently export goods or services, with 17% (vs 20%) expanding into new markets, a trend particularly notable in the DCTs and Manufacturing

-Recruitment and Skills: 24% of firms (vs 25%) are currently recruiting new staff, with recruitment rates higher among SMEs than other businesses.
-By sector, recruitment is more active in DCTs, Manufacturing, Business, Financial & Professional Services, and Health & Social Care while Retail and Engineering sectors are the least likely to be recruiting.
+Recruitment and Skills: 23% (vs 24%) of firms are currently recruiting new staff, recruitment rates are higher amongst SMEs than other businesses.
+By sector, recruitment is more active in DCTs, Business Financial & Professional Services, and Manufacturing.
+Life Sciences and Engineering sectors are least active.

 2024